BryanSchuetz/dai/_contacts/douye-ikhumi.md

   and the Oxfam Work-In-Progress project—she assists organizations to strengthen their board governance structures and establish process flows for optimal productivity.
-  With extensive experience in coaching, Douye has served as a Mentor for the Young African Leaders Initiative, organized by the West Africa Regional Leadership Centre. '
+  With extensive experience in coaching, Douye has served as a Mentor for the Young African Leaders Initiative, organized by the West Africa Regional Leadership Centre.

+  * B.A., French
+  * Master’s degree, international law and diplomacy

 sort-order: 2
 ---